DeNetPRO/Node/readme.md

 ```

 ## Commands
-Open terminal/console where you did download DeNet-Node and run the command below.
+Open a terminal / console in the folder where you downloaded DeNet-Node and run the command below.
 You will see a list of available commands that you can use:

 ```bash
 ./DeNet-Node --help
 ```

+There is an example how to use the commands
 ```bash
 ./DeNet-Node [command]
 ```